clojurebridge-minneapolis/track1-chatter/track1-web.md

 heading tags.

-Html supports tables. _explain why we're talking about tables_ Try adding this table to our sample html:
+Html supports tables. _explain why we're talking about tables_ Try adding this table to our sample html within the body:

 ```HTML
 <table>